 1. Define your objective

 Before you get started, it’s important to define what the objective or goal of the survey is.
-In other words, what you do you want to learn from it and why?
-Do you want to gain insight into customer loyalty?
-Or should the survey be more geared towards a particular online process (e.g. purchasing)?
-If you outline your objective(s) properly, it will help you come up with the right (and most relevant) questions to ask later on in the process.
+In other words, what do you want to learn from your surveys and why?
+Do you want to gain insight into customer loyalty towards your brand as a whole?
+Should the survey be more geared towards a particular online process (e.g. purchasing)?
+Or are you focusing on measuring something like the employee experience?
+If you outline your objective(s) properly right from the start, it will help you come up with the right (and most relevant) questions to ask later on in the process.

 Free White Paper: The importance of A good Feedback Strategy